 Our physical capabilities are supported by an array of corporate and operational systems and processes.
 Over the last two years, AIMS implemented a new project management framework and supporting systems, which include Microsoft Project Online and TechnologyOne CiAnywhere.
-2021-22 will be a year of consolidating these new systems, with a focus on improving project management, accessibility to critical business information and corporate performance reporting.
+In 2022-23 we will continue to improve our business information and corporate systems for contracting and business development, cementing our position as a professional partner and employer of choice.